lazio/edelweiss/README.md

 ### render

 It is the function that inserts builded nodes into DOM.
 Function accepts selector that will be replaced with nodes and nodes as the second parameter.
+You probably will not using it directly.

 ```javascript
 render(